 Here in the hot, humid Midwest, most leaders know that when they see a boy walking around camp with a funny gait, that a chafing problem has developed.
 Many young men are uncomfortable discussing the problem with a leader, so I always recommend that parents discuss prevention and treatment with their sons before they go to camp.

-Prevention and Treatment of Chafing
+Prevention and Treatment of Chafing at Camp

 Clothes which don’t fit correctly rub against your skin.